Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 License Portability Info

-Condition For Reciprocity Endorsement: The state of Texas does not honor reciprocity at this time.
-The applicant must: ( a ) have successfully completed Parts I, II, III, IV and Physiotherapy of the National Boards, ( b ) have completed and passed with a “C” or above, 90 hours after 9/1/2005 or 60 hours prior to 9/1/2005 of undergraduate education other than chiropractic college, ( c ) have graduated from a CCE approved chiropractic college, and ( d ) have been licensed for a period of three (3) years or more in another state without disciplinary actions that meet the criteria of § 72.20 (a)(1).
+The applicant must: ( a ) have successfully completed Parts I, II, III, IV and Physiotherapy of the National Boards, ( b ) have completed and passed with a “C” or above, 90 hours after 9/1/2005 or 60 hours prior to 9/1/2005 of undergraduate education other than chiropractic college, ( c ) have graduated from a CCE accredited chiropractic college, and ( d ) have been licensed for a period of three (3) years or more in another state without disciplinary actions that meet the criteria of § 72.20 (a)(1).
 Applicants who meet the criteria above should submit the new license application to the Texas Board of Chiropractic Examiners following the instructions on the application.

 Board Permits And Authorizes Travel To Treat: Yes